 It’s a universal truth that most Europeans don’t get the concept of properly cooking hamburgers.
 While we’ve eaten great burgers around the continent in cities like Lyon, Strasbourg and Hamburg, we’ve accepted that sub-par burgers are to be expected when we’re not in the Americas.

 Sadly, we’re typically disappointed by the burgers in Lisbon with a few notable exceptions.
 However, one burger joint that we like is overpriced and another requires a metro ride.
 Don’t get us started on Lisbon’s fast food burgers – they’re even more disappointing.
-While McDonald’s is decent in some countries like The Netherlands and Japan, the American chain has served us dry, overcooked burgers on multiple occasions.
+While McDonald’s is decent in some countries like The Netherlands and Japan, the American chain has served us dry, overcooked burgers in Lisbon on multiple occasions.

 What We Eat in Portugal When We Crave Burgers